Xman1109/Atomic_Overhaul/README.md

 ---

 <h1><a href="https://mods.factorio.com/mod/space-exploration">Space Exploration</a> + Atomic Overhaul</h1>
-Space Exploration is made by <a href="https://www.patreon.com/bePatron?u=9790523">Earendel </a>, one of the most popular mod creators of Factorio. <br>
+Space Exploration by <a href="https://www.patreon.com/bePatron?u=9790523">Earendel </a>is one of the most popular mod for Factorio. <br>
-So we decided to make some additional content for his mod.
+Atomic Overhaul provides additional content for this mod.

 <h2>The Space Reactor</h2>

 <img align="left" src="https://raw.githubusercontent.com/fainda/images/main/hr-reactor.png">

-The Space Reactor is a prototype of the standard reactor, but is modified to withstand the cold vacuum of space and resist cosmic radiation.
+The Space Reactor is a prototype of the standard reactor.
+It is modified to withstand the cold vacuum of space and resist cosmic radiation.

-This Reactor is only placeable in space and not on Planets, no matter the ground it is standing on.
+This Reactor is only placeable in space, regardless of the ground it is standing on.

-But remember that **_you can only fuel it with the new fuel cells,_** with each having its own glow, as seen in the picture below.
+Remember that **_you can only fuel it with the new fuel cells,_** each of which having its own glow as seen in the picture below.

  <img align="right" hight=180 width=425 src="https://raw.githubusercontent.com/fainda/images/main/reactor-glow.png">